 “Check,” Sagen scolded.
 “Pay attention.
 Is something on your mind?”

-Steven smiled back.
-“Sire, you know I like to play lax throughout the first half of the game then try to recover.”
+Stev’n smiled back.
+“Sire, you know I like to play lax throughout the first half of the game, then try to recover.”
 He moved the knight to king’s-bishop-three with a wink.

 “That’s more like it.”
 Sagen laughed.

 Blackhawk didn’t care who won.
 He enjoyed the camaraderie.
-Learning to play chess well enough to defeat Geleib had been important to the Lord of Lorness.
-There had been consequences whenever Steven lost to him.
-So, everything Steven learned to do, he learned to do well.
+Learning to play chess well enough to defeat Gaelib had been important to the Lord of Lorness.
+There’d been consequences whenever Stev’n lost to him.
+So, everything Stev’n learned to do, he’d learned to do well.
 It was the only way to avoid painful repercussions.
 But, with the king, he felt free to lose.
-It was a powerful and intoxicating position to be in.
+It was a powerful and intoxicating sensation.

-However, it had been twelve weeks since King Edal’s murder.
-Blackhawk and Commander Taylor had agreed that King Sagen must know the truth now or feel betrayed.
+However, it’d been twelve weeks since King Edal’s murder.
+Blackhawk and Commander Ta’ler had agreed that Sagen must know the truth now or feel betrayed.

 Blackhawk had shared the names of those he knew were not with Melazera.

-“Sire,” Steven paused before continuing, “I have something to tell you that will upset you.
-I beg you to listen to the whole story before responding.
+“Sire,” Stev’n paused before continuing, “I have something to tell you that will be upsetting.
+I beg you, listen to the whole story before responding.
 The entire kingdom is counting on your wise response.
 Check.”

-Sagen looked up from the board, nodded, then moved his rook to queen’s-knight-seven.
+Sagen looked up from the board, then moved his rook to queen’s-knight-seven.

-“Commander Taylor and I have evidence that your father was murdered.
+“Commander Ta’ler and I have evidence that your father was murdered.
 We suspect Melazera was behind it, but have no proof.
 Nor have we discovered the actual perpetrators.
-Searching for them might alert him to what we know.”
+Searching might alert them to what we know.”
 Blackhawk went on to tell the whole story.

 Sagen’s expression did not change, nor did he utter a word while Blackhawk spoke.
 Then he rose from his seat.
-“Let us have an intermission.”
+“Let’s have an intermission.”
 He walked to the buffet and picked up an apple.

 Blackhawk watched the king’s expression change ever so slightly as minutes passed.
 He thought he witnessed shock, anger, analysis, understanding, and finally resolve.
 Yet Sagen was a difficult man to read.
-Steven needed some sign, some response to indicate what the king’s mind had perceived.
-“My king, we will beat him.”
+Stev’n needed some sign, some response to indicate what the king had perceived.
+“Your Majesty, we’ll beat them.”

-“I know, Steven.”
+“I know, Stev’n.”
 Sagen announced as he walked back to the chessboard, then moved his queen to king’s-rook-two.
 “Mate in three moves.”